One bowl and 5 simple ingredients is all you need to make these irresistible flourless almond butter cookies!

 ** Replace these with dark chocolate chips to make this recipe refined sugar-free.

-Looking for more flourless baked goodies?
-Try one of these delicious recipes!
+Looking for more flourless recipes?
+Try one of these!